bjucps/cps110-thinkcspy/_sources/SortSearch/TheSelectionSort.rst

 :ref:`Figure 3 <fig_selectionsort>` shows the entire sorting process.
 On each pass, the largest remaining item is selected and then placed in its proper location.
 The first pass places 93, the second pass places 77, the third places 55, and so on.
-The function is shown in :ref:`ActiveCode 1 <lst_selectionsortcode>`.

 .. _fig_selectionsort: